Antminer S17e Hash board Repair Guide [EN]

 BO Signal: input from pin 8 of the chip and output from pin 29;

 RST Signal: by the chip 9 Pin is in, 28 pin is output.

 Figure 8 , IO Definition of each pin

 6, 10, 18, 5, 9, 17 pin: It is GND.

 15, 16 pin (SDA, SCL): It is the I2C bus of DC‑DC PIC, which connects the communication between the control board and the PIC.
-The control board can read and write data of the PIC through it, thereby controlling the operation status of its computing board.
+The control board can read and write data of the PIC through it, thereby controlling the operation status of its hash board.

 13 pin (PLUG0): It is the identification signal of the arithmetic board.
 This signal is pulled from the arithmetic board 1K resistance to 3.3V, so when the IO signal is plugged in, this pin Should be high level.